-Nebulized Amphotericin B Conventional
+Nebulized Amphotericin B Liposomal

-This handout explains what Amphotericin B is and how to use it.
+This handout explains what Amphotericin B Liposomal is and how to use it.
 If you have any questions, talk with your doctor, respiratory therapist or pharmacist.

-What is Amphotericin B?
+What is Amphotericin B Liposomal?

-Amphotericin B (am-fo-ter-i-sin) is an antifungal medicine.
-It is used to treat infections caused by many types of fungus such as Candida or Aspergillus.
+Amphotericin B (am-fo-ter-i-sin) liposomal is an antifungal medicine.
+The brand name of this medicine is AmBisome[®].
+It is used to treat infections caused by many types of fungus.
+These include Candida sp. or Aspergillus sp.
 Antifungal medicines kill the fungus by stopping its growth.
 These drugs are sometimes used to control frequent lung infections that occur with cystic fibrosis (CF) or after lung transplant surgery.